pgjdbc/www/documentation/head/connect.md

 	This value is an optional argument to the constructor of the sslfactory class provided above.
 For more information see the section called [“Custom SSLSocketFactory”](ssl-factory.html).

+* `sslmode = String`

+	possible values are "verify-ca" and "verify-full" setting these will necessitate storing the server certificate on the client machine ["Configuring the client"](ssl-client.html).

+* `sslcert = String`

+	Provide the full path for the certificate file.
+Defaults to /defaultdir/postgresql.crt

+	Note: defaultdir is ${user.home}/.postgresql/ in *nix systems and %appdata%/postgresql/ on windows

+* `sslkey = String`

+	Provide the full path for the key file.
+Defaults to /defaultdir/postgresql.pk8

+* `sslrootcert = String`

+	File name of the SSL root certificate.
+Defaults to defaultdir/root.crt

+* `sslhostnameverifier = String`

+	Class name of hostname verifier.
+Defaults to using `org.postgresql.ssl.jdbc4.LibPQFactory.verify()`

+* `sslpaswordcallback = String`

+	Class name of the SSL password provider.
+Defaults to `org.postgresql.ssl.jdbc4.LibPQFactory.ConsoleCallbackHandler`

+* `sslpassword = String`

+	If provided will be used by ConsoleCallbackHandler

 * `compatible = String`

 	Act like an older version of the driver to retain compatibility with older